senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

         ![update variable](../assets/change_var.png)

+    1. In the upper-right, click the "Save" icon.

 1. Import the client certificate.
     1. In the top tool bar, click on the "Settings" (gear) icon.
     1. In the drop-down menu, choose "Settings".